dev-xo/remix-saas/README.md

 ## Live Demo

-Template's Demo has been built to be really simple to test, being able to show all its provided features.
-Here is the workflow we can follow to test it:
+Template demo has been built to be really simple to test, being able to display all its provided features.
+Here is a simple workflow you can follow to give it a try:

 1. Log in with your preferred authentication method.
-2. Select a Subscription Plan.
+2. Select a subscription plan.
-3. Fill Stripe Checkout inputs with default development values. _(Check Notes)_
+3. Fill Stripe checkout inputs with default development values. _(Check Notes)_
+4. You should be redirected back to the app with selected plan already set.

 Done!
-We should be redirected back to the app with selected Stripe Plan already set.

-> Notes: Stripe test mode uses the following number: `4242` as valid values for Card Information.
-Type it as much times as you can on each available input to successfully complete Checkout step.
+> Notes: Stripe test mode uses the following number: `4242` as valid value for Card Information.
+Type it as much times as you can on each available input to successfully complete the checkout step.

 ## Development